 Exploratory:

-Follow-up from birth through 6 months of age: PCR-confirmed RSV LRTD occurring ≤180 days after birth (first episode), stratified by: time from vaccination to birth, gestational age at vaccination, infant high risk status for severe RSV, with/without co-administration with other vaccines
+- Follow-up from birth to ≤180 days of age: PCR-confirmed RSV LRTD and RSV LRTD hospitalization (first episode) will be analyzed by stratification factors, including time from vaccination to birth, gestational age at vaccination, infant high-risk status for severe RSV, and coadministration with other vaccines during pregnancy.

 Data analysis plan